Broad Canal

 Broad Canal is a short canal in East Cambridge, Massachusetts, previously larger and part of the now-vanished canal system that made Cambridge an active seaport.

 The canal began in 1806 when Henry Hill, Rufus Davenport, and others laid out a canal system in the land and tidal flats along the Charles River.
 Broad Canal was dug before 1810, and 80 ft wide from the low-water mark to Portland Street.
 In 1874 the lower part of the canal, between First and Third Streets, was 100 ft wide.
 Connecting canals ran through much of today's East Cambridge.

-No visible trace remains of that system, and extensive landfills have removed all remnants of Cambridge's seaport docks and wharves.
-Broad Canal's truncated remnants can now be found just north of Broadway, entering the Charles River immediately north of the Longfellow Bridge.
+No visible trace remains of that system, and extensive infills have removed all remnants of Cambridge's seaport docks and wharves.
+About 1000 feet of the canal still exists between the Charles River and Kendall Square.